November 13, 2012

 It’s tough to know why it’s so hard to get reader’s engaged, but we can speculate.
 It’s important to realize first, however, that people are less likely to engage on a site that doesn’t have a lot of previous engagement, but that doesn’t mean it’s impossible.
 It just takes time, and if you’re writing engaging content and promoting this content then the clicks will come.

 So why is it so hard to write: First, people usually only like to comment if they disagree.
 Writing a piece of content that is controversial enough for someone to disagree is tough; especially on some blogs.
 Second, engagement means creativity, and every writer knows that it’s very tough to think outside of the box and be creative with every single blog post.
 Your brain can only take so much writing everyday.
-Finally, writing engaging content means really analyzing your audience, and this can be tough to do when you don’t have much of your own data.
+Finally, writing content means really analyzing your audience, and this can be tough to do when you don’t have much of your own data.

 As you can see, these reasons are not unsolvable.
 No matter what the reason, the moral of the story is that writing engaging content is possible.